 As part of the marijuana curing process, for the first two weeks you need to open the jar lids daily to let in fresh air.
 Keep them open for 15 minutes, or longer if they seem too damp.
 The best temperature to cure marijuana is at room temperature, around 65-70 F degrees.
 Your goal is to keep the humidity level at 60-65%.

 It’s common to run into issues during curing where your jar is too dry or too wet.
 Thankfully it’s fairly easy to correct humidity issues with curing marijuana if you catch them quickly.

 How to raise humidity: marijuana is too dry

 If your marijuana becomes too dry during curing (or if you dried your marijuana too much) it will become dry and crumbly.

-The best solution for dry and crumbly marijuana would be to use Boveda 62% humidity packs in your jars to provide moisture.
+Add the pack to your jar so it’s not touching the buds.
 Monitor your curing jars carefully and remove packs when humidity returns to desired levels.

 Boveda 62% humidity packs: a word of warning

-A word of warning – never us Boveda humidity packs during the first few weeks of curing unless absolutely necessary.
+A word of warning – never use Boveda humidity packs during the first few weeks of curing unless absolutely necessary.
 Don’t put them in there “just in case”.
-The terpine profile of your weed can be affected by the too early introduction of Boveda packs, and flavor can be reduced.
+The terpene profile of your weed can be affected by the too early introduction of Boveda packs, and flavor can be reduced.